Tehan-Hewage/SL-FARMER/README.md

 #### EmailJS Setup (Contact Form)
 1. Create an account at [EmailJS](https://www.emailjs.com/)
 2. Create an email service and template
-3. Update the EmailJS configuration in `contact.html` and `index.html`:
+3. Update the EmailJS configuration in `index.html`:
    ```javascript
    emailjs.init("YOUR_PUBLIC_KEY");
    // Update service ID and template ID in form submission handler